DEVSENSE/phptools-docs/docs/vscode/installation/index.md

 ![phptools install vscode](../imgs/phptools-install.png)

-After the successful installation, please [activate](#license-activation) your copy of PHP Tools to unlock premium features.
+After the successful installation, please [activate](#license-activation) your copy of PHP Tools to unlock PREMIUM features.

 ## License Activation

 ### Premium

-Premium features are enabled for active subscribers.
-For more information about purchasing a license, see our [purchase page](https://purchase-url-here.com).
+Valid license gives access to _PREMIUM_ features.
+For more information about purchasing a license and FAQ, see our [purchase page](https://www.devsense.com/purchase).

 ### Activation